 Butterfly Baskets was founded in July 2020 by Katie Hill after two baby losses in a year.
-After two healthy, uncomplicated pregnancies to their sons, Katie and her husband Jonathan lost a baby girl to miscarriage at 16 weeks, who they named Olivia Grace.
+After two healthy, uncomplicated pregnancies to their sons, Katie and her husband Jonathan lost a baby girl to miscarriage at 16 weeks.
 It was an unexpected and devastating loss.
 Katie and Jon found out they were pregnant again a few months later.
 Pregnancy after loss is always challenging and Katie struggled with anxiety and fear.
 At 16 weeks, Katie and Jon found out that they were having a baby boy!
-They also found out that their baby boy was not developing properly and had a life-limiting diagnosis called Trisomy 18.
+They also found out that their baby boy was not developing properly and had a life-limiting diagnosis.
 Katie and Jon were blessed to have a strong support system of family and friends and to find some amazing resources, like the organizations Be Not Afraid, Joan's Reach, and Three Little Birds.

 Katie was also fortunate to have a wonderful medical team, initially through her OB-GYN's office through Main Line Health and later at the Special Delivery Unit at the Childen's Hospital of Pennsylvania (CHOP).
 Their son Isaac Thomas was born sleeping in March 2020 due to a cord accident at 32 weeks.
 The care and support Katie and her family received made such a difference in their grief journey.
 One of the meaningful items they received was a gift basket, which included a mug and a beautiful journal.
 Each time she used the items from the basket, Katie was warmed by the kindness and care of the volunteers who had created it.